iamjuso/Instigate-Mobile-Tasks/README.md

 3. biggestDenominator.sh program takes two numbers as inputs and outputs their biggest denominator.

-4. largestnum.sh program takes as many input numbers as the user wishes, and outputs the greatest number of all.
+4. largestNum.sh program takes as many input numbers as the user wishes, and outputs the greatest number of all.
 Please write spaces between input numbers.